How to make the most of the silly season

 Go into this festive period with an intention to have some fun, while also making best use of the opportunity to strengthen key relationships, build your profile and seek opportunities in the hidden job market.

-And as I’ve discovered through many discussions with women over the last couple of years … knowing how to have these conversations and exactly how to position yourself can be bewildering.
+As I’ve discovered, through many discussions with women over the last couple of years … knowing how to have these conversations and exactly how to position yourself can be bewildering.

 Here are my 5 best suggestions for making the most of the festive silly season.